pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 Its syntax is `if ($Exp) $Exp else $Exp`, for example `if (name != null) name else default`.
 If the condition evaluates to `true`, the true-branch is evaluated, otherwise the false-branch is evaluated.
 The type of an if-else expression is the least upper bound of both branches.
-It is an error if the least upper bound of the two branches is [the top type](../types#top).
 The condition and branches are evaluated in their own scope, so value declarations in an if-else expression are not visible after the expression.

 ??? example "Some examples of the least upper bound of different types"